dernorberto/sphinxPageProperties/README.md

 ## Confluence Page Properties feature in Sphinx

 ### TODOs

-* It needs to be an extension that I can call from the page properties report rst file
+- [x] Labels to filter by as an argument
+- [x] Use only Sphinx API to parse content
+- [ ] Turn the script into a Sphinx extension
+- [ ] Replace RST grid table with list-table
+- [ ] Test using `.. meta::` instead of field lists

 ### Status

-* It generates a table based on the field lists from different rst files
+* It generates an RST grid-table based on the field lists from different rst files
 * The items in the `my_title` column will be linked to the corresponding HTML file
 * v3: `field-finder.py <label> <label> etc...`: using sphinx to get field lists
 * v2: `tag-finder.py`: using docutils to get sphinx-tags